Exercise after bariatric surgery is one of the top three components to weight loss success.

 - Studies also show that exercise also helps the healing process and helps to minimize post-bariatric surgery complications.

 Some patients may be required to undergo a mild exercise regimen before bariatric surgery.
-Using before surgery will help patients be qualified candidates for weight loss surgery.
+Exercise prior to surgery will help patients become qualified candidates.
 In some cases, bariatric surgeons require a full year of mild exercise before the surgery date.

 Simple tasks could be necessary for morbidly obese patients before weight loss surgery:

 - Walking (Walk for 10 to 20 minutes per day)

 Immediately following bariatric surgery (gastric sleeve, gastric bypass, duodenal switch, or mini gastric bypass) during your healing and recovery process, patients are at increased risks of complications.
 Most surgeons recommend that patients begin a lite exercise regimen after two or three weeks of your surgery date.